 Few seem aware of the legal, technical, regulatory, and economic difficulties faced by utilities in building the handful of new reactors and of the crippling costs of shutting down the many old ones.
 None appears aware of nuclear's financial meltdown across the globe.

-In a perceptive new article published by a prestigious US Ivy League University, Is Nuclear Power Coming To An End?
+Is Nuclear Power Coming To An End?
 Fred Pearce, a distinguished UK science writer, wrote: "Now come the bankruptcies.
 In an astonishing hammer blow to a global industry in late March 2017, Westinghouse - the original developer of the workhorse of the global nuclear industry, the pressurized-water reactor (PWR), and for many decades the world's largest provider of nuclear technology -filed for bankruptcy after hitting big problems with its latest reactor design, the AP1000.

 "Largely as a result, its parent company, the Japanese nuclear engineering giant Toshiba, is also in dire financial straits and admits there is ‘substantial doubt' about its ability to continue as a going concern.